Integrating Tailwind CSS in Blazor

 Improving the development experience link

 Always having to run the tailwindcss command manually isn't very convenient.
-You can automate this process by using the watch command, which watches for changes in the files and automatically rebuilds the CSS file.
+To make it easier you can automate this process by using the watch command, which watches for changes in the files and automatically rebuilds the CSS file.

 The first option is to use the --watch flag with the tailwindcss command, which generates the CSS file every time a file changes.

-This isn't ideal because you need to know the command and remember to run it every time you start your application.
+This can be enough, but on the other hand this is not very efficient, because you need to know the command and remember to run it every time you start the application (or at least, when you want to update the styles).

 A better option is to add a build target to your project file that runs the tailwindcss command before the application is compiled.

-The dotnet watch command only detects changes to files that are a part of the project.
-If you want to include the tailwind.css file in the watch command, you need to add it to the project file.
+By default, the watch command only detects changes to files that are a part of the project.
+If you want to include the tailwind.css file to trigger a rebuild/reload, you need to include it within the project file.

 Optimizing the (CI) build link

 In a production environment, you ideally want to minify the CSS file to reduce the file size.
-Tailwind supports this with the --minify flag, which minifies the generated CSS file.
+This helps to improve the loading time of your application, creating the best possible user experience.

 Conclusion link